Acute intermittent porphyria: Acute attacks

 AIP is one of the four porphyrias that presents as an acute attack.
 90% of affected individuals never experience an acute attack and are asymptomatic, while an estimated 5% of affected individuals experience repeat attacks.
 Attacks are most common in young adult women and are rare before puberty or after menopause.
 Severe acute attacks may require hospitalization.
 Patients usually experience symptoms in attacks that last from several hours to a few days.
 Between attacks, patients are asymptomatic.

 The most frequent presenting symptoms are abdominal pain and tachycardia.
 The abdominal pain is typically severe, colicky, poorly localized, and often associated with pain in back and legs.
 Patients may also present with vomiting and constipation, but diarrhea is unusual.
 The onset of back and leg pain is characterized by severe pain and stiffness in back and thighs followed by loss of tendon reflexes and paralysis.
 Psychiatric symptoms are present, such as paranoid schizophrenia-like features but rarely psychosis and hallucinations.
-The acute attacks classically present with dark-red photosensitive urine (often called port-wine urine), but this is a nonspecific symptom.
+The acute attacks classically present with urine that turns dark-red under ultraviolet light (often called port-wine urine), but this is a nonspecific symptom.
 Physical examination often shows no abnormalities.

 Hyponatremia is the most common electrolyte abnormality during acute attacks, occurring in 40% of patients and presenting as SIADH.
 Hypomagnesemia is also common.
 There are no pathognomonic signs or symptoms.

 The most common identified triggers for acute attacks are medications, weight loss diets, and surgery.
 Many medications have been associated with AIP including antibiotics, hormonal contraceptives, seizure medications, anesthetics, and HIV treatment drugs.

 Cause

 Porphyrias are caused by mutations in genes that encode enzymes in heme synthesis.
 In normal physiology, heme synthesis begins in the mitochondrion, proceeds into the cytoplasm, and finishes back in the mitochondrion.
 Heme is produced in all cells, but 80% of all heme is produced in erythropoietic cells in bone marrow and 15% in parenchymal cells in the liver, where turnover of hemoproteins is high.
 In AIP, over 100 mutations have been identified on the long arm of chromosome 11 at the HMBS gene, which codes for the cytoplasmic enzyme porphobilinogen deaminase.
 This deficiency prevents heme synthesis, which can not be completed and the metabolite porphobilinogen accumulates in the cytoplasm.

 AIP is an autosomal dominant porphyria resulting in about 50% normal activity of the affected enzyme.
-The penetrance of AIP is incomplete with only 10% of gene carriers experiencing acute attacks suggesting role for other modifying genes or environment.
+The penetrance of AIP is incomplete with only 10% of gene carriers experiencing acute attacks, suggesting a role for other modifying genes or the environment.

 The exact mechanism of acute attacks is not clear.
-The most favored hypothesis is that porpholobilinogen buildup causes a toxic effects on neurons.
+The most favored hypothesis is that porpholobilinogen buildup causes toxic effects on neurons.
 The autonomic and peripheral nervous system are more vulnerable than the central nervous system because they are not protected by the blood-brain barrier.
 This explains findings such as abdominal pain and tachycardia.
 Some individuals may be more likely to develop paresis based on increased susceptibility of neurons to toxins.